 - If your charger has a battery charging gauge, keep the charger connected until the battery is fully charged.
 A 10 amp charger usually takes about one hour for full charging of your lawn mower battery.

 Corroded Electrical Components Keep Your Riding Mower from Starting After Winter

 Storing your lawn mower when it isn’t free of debris or moisture can cause corrosion to develop on your components.
-Check your safety switches and wiring to make sure are making good connection and are not corroded.
+Check your safety switches and wiring to make sure they make good connections and are not corroded.

 Common Winter Storage Questions & Answers

 Should You Remove Your Lawn Mower Battery for Winter Storage?

 A battery must either be removed from your lawn mower or fully charged when leaving it in your mower for winter storage.